How Local Processing Works

 • Upload your files to our servers

-• Store your images in the cloud
+• Store your files in the cloud

 • Track your file contents or names

-• Share data with third parties
+• Share your file contents or filenames with third parties

 • Require account creation or login